On power subgroups of mapping class groups: Introduction and statements

+Clay, Leininger and Margalit recently proved in \cite{CLM} that $M(\Sigma)[D]$ is not abstractly commensurable with any right angled Artin group.
+In particular, the homomorphism $A_{\Gamma(C_{\Sigma,D})}\to M(\Sigma)[D]$ from above is not surjective.

-\begin{remark} According to Ishida (see \cite{Ishida}) the group generated by two Dehn twists is either free abelian (if the curves are disjoint or coincide) or generating the braid group $B_3$ in 3 strands (if the curves intersect in one point) or free (if the curves intersect in at least two points).
+\begin{rem} According to Ishida (see \cite{Ishida}) the group generated by two Dehn twists is either free abelian (if the curves are disjoint or coincide) or generate the braid group $B_3$ in 3 strands (if the curves intersect in one point) or free (if the curves intersect in at least two points).
 In particular the subgroup generated by two $D$-th powers of Dehn twists is either free abelian or free, supporting the Conjecture \ref{artin}.
-See also \cite{CP} or (\cite{Ham} Thm.
+See also \cite{CP} or (\cite{Ham}, Thm.
 3.5) for the braid case.
-Relations between multi-twists are also given in \cite{Marg}. \end{remark}
+Relations between multi-twists are also given in \cite{Marg}. \end{rem}

-\begin{proposition} The analogues of Conjectures \ref{braid} and \ref{artin} for $D=2$ and any $g\geq 3$ are false as stated, namely there are additional relations in a presentation of $M_g[2]$ with the given generators. \end{proposition} \begin{proof} Remark first that the analogue of Conjecture \ref{braid} cannot hold when $D=1$.
-In fact the abelianization of $M_g$ would be a nontrivial free abelian group, contradicting the fact that $M_g$ is perfect when $g\geq 3$ and has torsion abelianization otherwise.
-It is actually shown in \cite{Ge} that adding one chain relation and one lantern relation suffice to present $M_g$.

-A similar argument works for $D=2$.
-According to Humphries (see \cite{Hum}) $M_g[2]$ can be identified to the kernel of the homomorphism $M_g\to Sp(2g,\Z/2\Z)$.
-McCarthy proved in \cite{McC} that any finite index subgroup of $M_g$ (for $g\geq 3$) containing the Torelli subgroup has trivial first cohomology.
-Thus $H^1(M_g[2])=0$.
-But the abelianization of the group presented by the relations from Conjecture \ref{braid} or Conjecture \ref{artin} is a free abelian group of rank equal to the cardinal of $SCC_g/M_g[2]$.
-This contradiction shows that in $M_g[2]$ there are additional relations.
+\begin{prop} The analogues of Conjecture \ref{braid} for $D=2$ and any closed orientable surface $\Sigma$ of genus $g\geq 3$ are false as stated, namely there are additional relations in a presentation of $M_g[2]$ with the given generators. \end{prop} \begin{proof} According to Humphries (see \cite{Hum}) the subgroup $M_g[2]$ can be identified to the kernel of the homomorphism $M_g\to Sp(2g,\Z/2\Z)$.
+Hain proved in \cite{Ha} (see also \cite{McC}) that any finite index subgroup of $M_g$ (for $g\geq 3$) containing the Torelli subgroup (i.e. the subgroup of mapping classes acting trivially in homology) has trivial first cohomology.
+This implies that $H^1(M_g[2])=0$, which was also proved by McCarthy in \cite{McC}.
+But the abelianization of the group presented by the relations from Conjecture \ref{braid} is a free abelian group of rank equal to the cardinal of $SCC(\Sigma_g)/M_g[2]$.
+This contradiction shows that in $M_g[2]$ there are additional relations. \end{proof}

-Actually we can find an explicit presentation of $M_g[2]$, by expressing Dehn twists along bounding curves as products of squares of Dehn twists and adding one chain and one lantern relation. \end{proof}
+\begin{rem} The referee pointed out explicit relations among squares of Dehn twists along nonseparating curves.
+Choose for instance the nonseparating curves $a_1,a_2,\ldots,a_7$ on $\Sigma_3$ such that $a_i$ intersects $a_j$ at one point if $j=i+1$ and they are disjoint otherwise.
+Then we have the following relation in $M_3$: